 The inevitable has happened.
 The house you bought together is now at risk because you decided to get divorced or end the relationship.
-There comes a point where you have to decide how best to tackle the joint property you own once you’re no longer a couple, and figure out whether it’s best to sell the house, let one person live there.
-Or, if you’re still on speaking terms, let the house and split the rental income between you.
+There comes a point where you have to decide how best to tackle the joint property you own once you’re no longer a couple, and figure out whether it’s best to sell the house or let one person live there.

 Reasons people sell their home fast after splitting up